jneug/typst-codelst/manual.typ

       See line 2 for a main method in Java.
   ]

-  How to set labels for lines, refer to the documentation of #arg[label-regex] at #refcmd("sourcecode").
+  How to set labels for lines, refer to the documentation of #arg[label-regex] at #cmdref("sourcecode").
 ]

 #command("code-frame", ..args(